|

 give you brotherhood, trust, and a need for mutual assistance is living

 with men who worthily wear the badge and bear the name of Beta Theta Pi.
+This semester we doubled our numbers recruiting seven worthy men to be

 our Alpha Class.
 All of these men are still on board and looking forward